 Most cruise ship walls are made of metal.
 Use that to your advantage with large wall magnets.
 This allows you to utilize your cabin wall space as storage.
 Use magnets to hang papers, notes, lanyards, and other small items on the wall.
-This helps reduce clutter and clear counter space.
+These cruise essentials help reduce clutter and clear counter space.
 You can also use them to help keep your family organized (or at least informed) by posting family schedules, notes or other information.

 Your family likely travels with numerous electronic gadgets and devices.
 Unfortunately, most cruise ship cabins have limited electric outlets.
 There will not be many, and likely only 1 or 2 will be readily accessible.
 A family of four with a variety of tablets, phones, and other devices will need a little help, so pack an outlet expander.
 One that does not have a surge protector.
 Our favorite is one that has slots for several USB connections as well as two plug outlets.
 It is very compact and takes up minimal counter space.

 We always pack our own set of travel laundry bags when we sail on a cruise.
 We drop them at the bottom of the closet and fill them as we go along.
 For longer cruises, we bring one for each family member.
 Laundry bags are a small item that can help keep your stateroom organized.
 They will also help with your packing when you get ready to return home.
 Note that the bags that you typically find inside the cruise cabin closet are paper, and they don’t hold up well.
 So whatever bags you bring from home will be a big improvement.

 These card holders with matching neck lanyards allow you to carry your cruise card everywhere hands free.
 It has a transparent window on the front which reduces the need to remove the card, and it also has a slot on the back for additional cards, money or notes.
 Made of attractive, sturdy materials that will last for many cruises.
 You can pick up a multi-pack before you leave that will be cheaper than a single lanyard once on ship.